Stablecoin Legislation: An Overview of S. 1582, GENIUS Act of 2025

 Requirements for Issuing Payment Stablecoins

-Issuers would be subject to the Bank Secrecy Act, and the Financial Crimes Enforcement Network (FinCEN) would be required to write tailored anti-money laundering rules.
+Issuers would be subject to the Bank Secrecy Act, and the Financial Crimes Enforcement Network (FinCEN) would be required to write tailored anti-money-laundering (AML) rules.
 S. 1582 would require that FinCEN facilitate "novel methods … to detect illicit activity involving digital assets."
-S. 1582 would require issuers to certify that they have implemented anti-money laundering and sanctions compliance programs.
-The bill would prohibit anyone that has been convicted of certain financial crimes of being an officer or director of an issuer.
+S. 1582 would require issuers to certify that they have implemented AML and sanctions compliance programs.
+The bill would prohibit anyone who has been convicted of certain financial crimes of being an officer or director of an issuer.

-The bill would create a state regulatory option for nonbank issuers with fewer than $10 billion outstanding stablecoins—provided the state regulatory regime is "substantially similar" to its federal counterpart as determined by the Secretary of the Treasury and the chairs of the Federal Reserve (Fed) and Federal Deposit Insurance Corporation.
+The bill would create a state regulatory option for nonbank issuers with fewer than $10 billion in outstanding stablecoins—provided the state regulatory regime is "substantially similar" to its federal counterpart as determined by the SCRC.

 Federal Regime Supervision and Enforcement